 What to Bring – Wear your swimsuit and bring a towel, water and a camera.
 Also, a change or clothes or warm clothes for when you get out of the cold water.

 Cost – Price ranges depending on the time of year and if transport to the port is included but expect to pay somewhere around $50-$75 USD (which is great value for what you get really.)

-Overall Lima was a pleasant surprise for us.
+Overall, Lima was a pleasant surprise for us.
 We knew that swimming with the sea lions was going to be great, but we didn’t expect to like the city so much overall.
-Although we only spent three day there, we found lots of fun things to do in Lima that kept us enjoying our visit from start to finish.
+Although we only spent three day there, we found lots of fun things to do in Lima, Peru that kept us enjoying our visit from start to finish.

-Did we miss a great activity in Lima?
+Did we miss a great a great activity in Lima?
 Tell us about it in the comments!